<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 Contract agreements within organisations are often limited and fragmented.
 "It is then limited to the start and end dates and the details of the person responsible for that supplier," Leppers said.
 The end date is only a small piece of the puzzle, he continued.

-"Contract management encompasses much more.
+"Contract Management encompasses much more.
 At least, it should."
-He points first to finding and selecting the right suppliers, also known as sourcing.
+He points first to finding and selecting the right suppliers, also known as Sourcing.
 This is followed by steps such as drafting the contract, approving it internally, signing it (digitally) and then monitoring its use.

 Monitoring contract